euppal/machdump/README.md

 > NOTE: `machdump` only compiles on MacOS where the Mach-O headers are defined.

-Simply give it one or more mach-on files on the command and it will dump each.
+Simply give it one or more mach-o files on the command and it will dump each.
 It also responds to the universal options `--help` and `--version`.

 ## Usage